Technopig100/adkiso/README.rst

 =======
-archiso
+adkiso
 =======

-The archiso project features scripts and configuration templates to build installation media (*.iso* images and *.tar.gz* bootstrap images) as well as netboot artifacts for BIOS and UEFI based systems on the x86_64 architecture.
+The adkiso project features scripts and configuration templates to build installation media (*.iso* images and *.tar.gz* bootstrap images) as well as netboot artifacts for BIOS and UEFI based systems on the x86_64 architecture.
 Currently creating the images is only supported on Arch Linux but may work on other operating systems as well.